 There are a number of internationally recognized programs that provide assurance of a known standard and level of quality for biospecimens.
 These programs include those available from the Canadian Tissue Repository Network (CTRNet) and programs such as CAP, ISO or CLIA (learn more).
 Participation in external quality assurance programs will be considered eligible grant expenses.

-To enroll and register in the CTRNet quality assurance program click here.
+To register for free in the CTRNet quality assurance program click here.
 Required certificates may follow the application’s approval for funding, but must all be received before the payment of the first instalment.